 The levels of current final bonus are available on request.
+Our contact details are included at the back of this report.

 Final bonuses are kept under continual review and are declared by the Board based on the advice of our With Profits Actuary.
 If the value of the Society's surplus or investments changes suddenly or the numbers of Members claiming increases beyond expected levels, the final bonus may be changed before the next scheduled review.